Kodarru/Callisto/README.md

 ---

+> [!WARNING]
+> This repository has been moved to [The nin0chat organization](https://github.com/nin0chat/Callisto) and will no longer be maintained here.
+Please go to the new repository for the latest updates.

 Callisto (getting it's name from Jupiter's second largest moon) is a simple, easy-to-use, and powerful Deno V2 library for creating and managing nin0chat bots.
 It only uses the `ws` library, everything else is built from scratch.

 ## Installation 📦